Parchive/par2cmdline/README.md

 This specifies the same block size (which is a requirement for additional recovery files), 5% recovery data, and a first block number of 300.

 The `-m` option controls how much memory par2cmdline uses.
 It defaults to 16 MB unless you override it.

+When creating PAR2 recovery files you might want to fill up a "medium" like a DVD or a Blu-Ray.
+Therefore we can set the target size of the recovery files by issuing the following command:

+    par2 create -rm200 recovery.par2 *

+It makes no sense to set a insanely high recovery size.
+The command will make that the resulting sum of the par2 files approaches the requested size.
+It is an estimate so don't go to crazy.

 ##Creating par2 files for multiple data files